 This article was first published in the Community Center News, Spring/Summer 1988.
-It is now posted on the website of The River Reporter for its enduring interest as an item of local history.
+It is now posted on this website for its enduring interest as an item of local history.

 Line sketch of Hermann Hall on the grounds of the Delaware Community Center, Creamery Road, Callicoon, New York